kstenerud/concise-encoding/cte-specification.md

 ### Human Editability

-A CTE document must be editable by a human.
-This means that it must contain only valid UTF-8 characters and sequences that can actually be viewed, entered and modified in a UTF-8 capable text editor.
-Unicode runes that have no width or visibility or direct input method, or are reserved or permanently marked as non-characters, must not be present in the document.
+A CTE document **MUST** be editable by a human.
+This means that it **MUST** contain only valid UTF-8 characters and sequences that can actually be viewed, entered and modified in a UTF-8 capable text editor.
+Unicode runes that have no width or visibility or direct input method, or are reserved or permanently marked as non-characters, **MUST** not be present in the document.

 In the spirit of human editability:

- * Implementations should avoid outputting characters that editors tend to convert automatically.
+ * Implementations **SHOULD** avoid outputting characters that editors tend to convert automatically.
- * Line lengths should be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
+ * Line lengths **SHOULD** be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
  * The canonical line ending is linefeed (u+000a)
- * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
+ * Implementations **SHOULD** convert structural line endings to the operating system's native format when saving a document to disk.
 See: [line endings](#line-endings)
- * If a certain character is likely to be confusing or problematic to a human reader or editor, it must be escaped.
+ * If a certain character is likely to be confusing or problematic to a human reader or editor, it **MUST** be escaped.

 ### Line Endings

-Line endings can be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
+Line endings **CAN** be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
 However, for data transmission, the canonical format is LF only.
-Decoders must accept all encodings as input, but encoders should output LF when the destination is a foreign or unknown system.
+Decoders **MUST** accept all encodings as input, but encoders **SHOULD** output LF when the destination is a foreign or unknown system.

 ### Escape Sequences

-In some contexts, escape sequences may be used to encode data that would otherwise be cumbersome or impossible to represent. `\` acts as an escape sequence initiator, followed by an escape type character and possible data:
+In some contexts, escape sequences **MAY** be used to encode data that would otherwise be cumbersome or impossible to represent. `\` acts as an escape sequence initiator, followed by an escape type character and possible data:

 | Sequence (`\` + ...) | Interpretation                          |
 | -------------------- | --------------------------------------- |